-Feminist Legal Theory and Practice Staff Contact: A/Prof Regina Gravcar a crossdoctrinal framework of legal analysis.
+Feminist Legal Theory and Practice Staff Contact: A/Prof Regina Graycar C3 SS HPW2

+This course scrutinises key debates in feminist jurisprudence and applies them to a number of important issues of practice.
+Theoretical issues considered include the public/ private distinction, the meaning of inequality for women and questions of epistemology and methodology.
+These themes will then be applied to concrete issues, using a crossdoctrinal framework of legal analysis.
 Topics examined may include the construction of women's connection to others in legal discourses (eg through reproductive issues), and a conceptual framework for dealing with injuries to women, along a continuum of harms from medical injuries to media vilification.
 A central focus will be on practical questions of strategy, looking at the possibilities for a feminist legal practice.
 This will include examination of gender-neutrality; alternative dispute resolution, the creation of new legal claims designed from the standpoint of women and an examination of the "theoretics of practice".